leveleragentic/leveler/README.md

 ---

+## Agent Retry

+Failed agents show a Retry button in the Agents view.
+Retrying re-runs the agent with the same prompt and context without requiring any reconfiguration.

+---

 ## Security

 - All LLM inference runs locally.
-No external network requests are made during agent execution.
+No external network requests are made during agent execution except via the `fetch_url` tool, which is invoked explicitly by the agent.
 - IMAP passwords are encrypted using Electron's `safeStorage` API (OS keychain) and are never exposed to the renderer process.
 - Clipboard and email content is sanitized and truncated before being passed to the model.
-- Model names are validated against an allowlist pattern before use.
+- Model names are validated against a safe character pattern before use.
 - `contextIsolation` is enabled and `nodeIntegration` is disabled in the renderer.
 - A confirmation dialog is shown before any externally-triggered agent launches.